 Though Milk wooed Rodwell ardently, waking him every morning with a call and sending him notes, Milk was uneasy with Rodwell’s involvement with the New York Mattachine Society, a gay-rights organisation.
 When Rodwell was arrested for walking in Riis Park and charged with instigating a riot and with indecent exposure (the law required men’s swimsuits to start from above the navel and ends below the thigh), he spent three days in jail.
 The relationship soon ended as Milk became frightened at Rodwell’s disposition to agitate the police.

 He started a romantic relationship with Jack Galen McKinley and recruited him to work on conservative Republican Barry Goldwater’s 1964 presidential campaign.
-It was not a healthy relationship, though; when McKinley first began his relationship with Milk in late 1964, McKinley was 16 years old.
+It was not a healthy relationship, though; when McKinley first began his relationship with Milk in late 1964, McKinley was 17 or 18 years old.
 He was prone to depression and occasionally threatened suicide if Milk did not show him sufficient attention.
 To make a point to McKinley, Milk took him to the hospital where Milk’s ex-lover, Joe Campbell, was also recovering from a suicide attempt after his lover left him.

 Arrival in the Castro District